Sleepy After Meal

 This happens because your body is working hard to digest the food you just ate, which can cause a drop in energy levels and make you feel sleepy.
 It's common after big meals, especially those rich in carbohydrates or fats.

-Reasons behind Why Do I Feel Sleepy After Eating
+Reasons Behind Why We Feel Sleepy After Eating

 These are the reasons behind why do we feel sleeping after eating: